cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 > [Hence] our human need for beauty is not simply a redundant addition to the list of human appetites.
 It is not something that we could lack and still be fulfilled as people.
 It is a need arising from our metaphysical condition, as free individuals, seeking our place in an objective world.
 We can wander through this world, alienated, resentful, full of suspicion and distrust.
 Or we can find our home here, coming to rest in harmony with others and with ourselves.
 And the experience of beauty guides us along this second path: it tells us that we are at home in the world, that the world is already ordered in our perceptions as a place fit for the lives of beings like us.

 If we were to assign a feeling to the set of covid-related policies, alienation certainly comes to mind.
-It is a fact that a world without faces, hugs, handshakes, with limits on gathering sizes, curfews, contact tracing, where documents are demanded for cultural events meant to bring us together (it is not coincintal that some of the most stressful scenes of The Grand Budapest are when Monsieur Gustave and Zero are being asked for their papers on the train) is, an ugly one, and one that does not properly sustain human life.
+It is a fact that a world without faces, hugs, handshakes, with limits on gathering sizes, curfews, contact tracing, where documents are demanded for cultural events meant to bring us together (not surprisingly, the most stressful scenes of The Grand Budapest are when Monsieur Gustave and Zero are being asked for their papers on the train) is, an ugly one, and one that does not properly sustain human life.
-Each of these policies is a ubiquitous monument to fear, distrust, and vanity.
+So long as we believe in a human nature, we can say under any set of circumstances that each of these policies is a ubiquitous monument to fear, distrust, and vanity.
+I say this with the aim of establishing a set of facts that most will agree are true.

-Now comes the question of value.
+Given these facts, comes the question of value.
-Of course, under certain states of affairs, $X$, such measures can indeed be desirable or at least necessary.
+Of course, under _certain_ states of affairs, such measures can indeed be desirable or at least necessary.
-This is why a proper and highly scientific determination of $X$ is crucial.
+Without going into the current state of affairs, I address some extreme examples.
-I can anticipate the objection: 'Is a single life worth sacrificing for the sake of this 'aesthetic' value?'
+What do we make of the objection: 'Is a single life worth sacrificing for the sake of this 'aesthetic' value?'
-Of course I can't provide an exact answer here other than to say that whether we like it or not, this kind of choice cannot be avoided, and so we may as well contemplate the full set of facts.
+Of course I can't provide an exact answer here other than to say that whether we like it or not, we are already making this kind of choice, and so we may as well contemplate as large a fact set as reasonable.
 It is not unlikely that the policy which saves the most lives is the one where entire nations live in literal prisons.
-Under such a state of affairs I can then ask, how many lives are worth sacrificing to return to today's set of affairs that we currently accept?
+Clearly we can't let the principle of safety be our only guiding light, and most of us already see value in some kind of balance.
-As I have been alluding, we would be wise here to take Chesterton's approach and 'give our ancestors a vote'.
+However, when our intuitions tell us the balance under threat, I propose we notice this is not the first time this happens, and we thus take Chesterton's approach and 'give our ancestors a vote'.
-I believe that Monsieur Gustave was not merely a vain man, and that the architects and masons of old Europe did not toil out of boredom.
+To this end, I believe that Monsieur Gustave was not merely a vain man, and that the architects and masons of old Europe did not toil out of boredom; rather they were demonstrating the value of celebrating our humanity even when it is costly.
-Almost every piece in the Western canon insists to us that man does not live by bread alone, those heroes we most admire understood that life for the sake of living is not worth living.
 If we forget to keep this in mind, the small but aesthetic details of our lives that make us human become vulnerable to attack.
-Slowly but surely, the virus of expedience, fear, and misplaced pragmatism takes over and we find ourselves surviving albeit in, as M. Gustave would say, a 'drab', grey prison.
+Slowly but surely, the temptataion of fear and misplaced pragmatism peels back the facades and we find ourselves surviving, albeit in, as M. Gustave would say, a 'drab', grey prison.

 > Pragmatism is a matter of human needs; and one of the first of human needs is to be something more than a pragmatist. - GK Chesterton

-Perhaps filling our lives with as much beauty as possible is an aim worth sacrificing to.
+Perhaps filling our lives with as much beauty as possible is an aim worth sacrificing for the sake of celebrating our humanity, and not merely clinging to it.
 It is with this lens that I think we can find some common ground with those that insist on the departure of the dehumanizing policies that have visited our lives.
-Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it, they are expanding the domain of value beyond the body, and seeing viruses beyond COVID.
+Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it, they are expanding the domain of value and seeing viruses beyond COVID.

-My objective with this post is mainly to bring attention to the fact of the ugliness that we are bringing upon our lives.
-Whether or not masks and company are indeed necessary evils is a personal value judgement, but I pray we do not let expedience make us forget that we are paying a price.
+Whether or not 'masks & co' are indeed necessary evils is a personal value judgement, but I pray we do not let expedience make us forget that we still paying a price.